ValleyBell/MidiConverters/README.md

 ## fuga2rcp
 This tool converts FUGA Systems MIDI songs to RCP format.

-You may wonder Why I'm converting to RCP here.
-The answer is simple: The original is just an RCP file with a simplified header.
+You may wonder why I'm converting to RCP here.
+The answer is simple: The original format is just an RCP file with a simplified header.

 The tool was written for/tested with Amaranth II (NEC PC-98).